Forecasting

 - 80–100: Steep sustained trend

 Forecasting requires at least 90 days of historical data.
-If your app is newer or your connector was recently connected, forecasts may not be available yet.
+Newer apps or recently connected data sources may not have forecasts available yet.